ejklike/dmtutorial/tutorial0-installation.md

 The Python statements are entered in each cell.
 To execute the Python statements within each cell, press both the `SHIFT` and `ENTER` keys simultaneously.
 The result will be displayed right below the cell, as shown in the diagram below.

 ![](figs/lab1_fig6.png)

+> To see keyboard shortcuts for the Jupyter Notebook, press the `h` key.

 By default, the new notebook will be stored in a file named `Untitled.ipynb`.
 You can rename the file by clicking on File and Rename menu option at the top, as shown in the diagram below.